dekiitteh/my-dumb-info/README.md

-- ✨ Hi, I’m an idiot
+- ✨ Hi, I’m an idiot. (joke)
 - 🌍 I’m interested in being interested in being interested in being interested in being interested in being intere-
-- 🌳🔫 I’m currently learning how to cause deforstation
+- 🌳🔫 I’m currently learning how to cause deforstation. (joke)
-- 💔 I’m looking to collaborate on being just a sinlgle person
+- 💔 I’m looking to collaborate on being just a solo dev.
-- 📫 How to YEEET me ...
+- 📫 How to yeet me to Brazil.
-- 🥚 e  g  g
+- 🥚 E  g  g
 - 🧊 Did you know that you can put food in an ice cube tray to make the food the shape of the ice cube tray!
-- ⬛ Router
+- ⬛ router
+- [wip line]

 <!---
-uwu is a ✨ sussy ✨ repository because its `ME` (dis file) appears on your GitHub profile.
+uwu is a ✨ sussy ✨ repository because its `MY CORPSE` (dis file) appears on your GitHub shitfile.
-You can click the Wawa link to take a yeet at your changes.
+You can click the Wawa Cat link to take a yeet at your mistakes.
 ---> ....
 am dead

+The End :D